justeat/JustEat.RecruitmentTest/Test.SOC.Engineer.md

 ## Coding Test

+As a SOC Engineer you'll be working with APIs (Such as AWS's EC2 API).
+This test is designed to give you the opportunity to show your ability to query an API using languages that are commonly used during operations at JUST EAT.

 JUST EAT has a public API available at [https://public.je-apis.com/](https://public.je-apis.com/) that you can use to get restaurant information, including restaurant details and delivery information.

 As an example, [https://public.je-apis.com/restaurants?q=se19](https://public.je-apis.com/restaurants?q=se19) returns a list of restaurants that deliver to the outcode SE19, including some basic restaurant information.

-The API requires you specify a set of valid request headers.
+The API requires you specify a set of valid request headers:

     Accept-Tenant: uk
     Accept-Language: en-GB